© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 A World War II Chain Home Radar station at Dunkirk, 200m north east of Christ Church is a scheduled monument protected by Historic England under reference 1020388.
 View the official record →

-A World War II Chain Home Radar station at Dunkirk, 200m north east of Christ Church is a defensive installation constructed during the Second World War as part of Britain's integrated air defence network.
+A World War II Chain Home Radar station at Dunkirk, 200m north east of Christ Church, is a scheduled ancient monument representing Britain's early warning radar defence system during the Second World War.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020388.

 A World War II Chain Home Radar station at Dunkirk, 200m north east of Christ Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020388.